CEA-LIST/LaREx/README.md

 # Use cases
 Our method has been tested in three use cases:
-* Image classificcation using ResNet18,
+* Image classification using ResNet18,
 * Object detection using FasterRCNN,
-* Instance segmentation using DeeplabV3.
+* Semantic segmentation using DeeplabV3 and UNet.

 Each one of them has its own working environment and usage, detailed below.